SanderRonde/VSCode-Gerrit/README.md

 ### Push for review

 The Gerrit extension also adds a "Push for review" button in your git panel.
 It's the vertical line with a circle in the middle.
-When you click it, the extension will run `git review` for you.
+When you click it, the extension will push the change to gerrit.
 If all goes well it then allows you to open the link online, among some other actions.

 ### Open on [gitiles](https://gerrit.googlesource.com/gitiles/)